tmoreton/trckfi/outstatic/content/posts/smart-401k-retirement-guide.md

 ## Vesting and Portability:

-It's essential to understand your plan's vesting schedule, which dictates how long you need to work for your employer to fully own their matching contributions.
-Additionally, if you change jobs, you have several options for your 401(k) funds, including leaving the funds in your former employer's plan, rolling them over into an [Individual Retirement Account (IRA)](/blog/what-is-the-roth-IRA-avantage-2023), or transferring them to your new employer's plan.
+Understand your employer's vesting schedule to earn full ownership of their matching funds over time.
+If you leave your job, you have several options for your 401(k) funds, including leaving the funds in your former employer's plan, rolling them over into an Individual Retirement Account [(IRA)](/blog/what-is-the-roth-IRA-avantage-2023), or transferring them to your new employer's plan.
+We recommend to carefully consider rolling over your 401(k) balance into an IRA or your new employer’s plan to avoid taxes and penalties.

 ## Withdrawal Rules and Penalties: